ritiksharmarj/analytics.ritiksharma.me/README.md

   <a href="#local-development">Local Development</a>
 </p>

 ## Introduction

 Understand your website traffic with essential insights.
 No cookies, no personal data collection, just the stats that matter.
+Here is the detailed [article](https://ritiksharma.me/blog/lightweight-google-analytics-alternative).

 ## Features